-A prestigious invitation-only event, DFS is proud to be assigned as the official event partner for the 8th annual “Masters of Wines & Spirits”.
+Milton is proud to be assigned as the official event partner for a prestigious invitation-only event - the 8th annual “Masters of Wines & Spirits”.
 This one-of-a-kind event, showcases rare & limited collections of Cognacs, Wines & Whiskies from over 70 of the world’s most esteemed houses.

 The 2-day event was graced by a total of 1,200 attendees ranging from Master Sommeliers to High Society individuals, featuring different alcohols in 8 uniquely constructed rooms – designed & built by Milton Exhibits (Singapore).